 The school garnered national attention with the release of its football schedule in its second year.
 The lineup included national powerhouses like Alabama, Notre Dame and Michigan with home games to be played at “Wagner Stadium.”
 The ASTC Brooms went undefeated by way of forfeit when none of the opponents showed up.
 The football team may have peaked that season, but Aspen State’s spirit lives on as we welcome the arrival of a new freshman class each fall.

-Photography courtesy Aspen Historical Society
+Photography by: Photography courtesy Aspen Historical Society